 For residential or 1 day projects, you can book right up to the departure date so long as we have space on the project.
-To ensure you get a place we ask for a £195 registration fee to confirm the booking.
+To ensure you get a place we ask for a £395 registration fee to confirm the booking.
 The summer projects are extremely busy so you should try and book in advance if possible and we have 30 spaces on each project.
 For online courses you can book right up to the start date of the course and we'll email all your joining info out before the course starts.

-Premed Projects take place during school holidays, 1-week projects during October and February half term holidays and 1 or 2-week projects throughout the summer holidays and 1 day projects all year round.
+Premed Projects take place during school holidays.
+1-week projects during October and February half term holidays, 1 or 2-week projects throughout the summer holidays and 1 day projects all year round.
 The choice is yours.

 For all our destinations students may require a visa.
 Some of these will be straightforward such as a UK citizen travelling to Thailand who can obtain a visa on arrival but some passport holders will be required to obtain visas in advance.
 We'll give you all the help you need after you've booked a project with us but do keep in mind it's your responsibility to obtain the visa you need to travel and you must do so in reasonable time before you fly.

 All students need to obtain travel insurance regardless of which destination they choose.
 Not only will having good travel insurance protect you financially for missed flights or connections and delays, it also is necessary due to the work you will be doing in the hospitals.
 You'll never be placed in any danger during your work experience but most high street travel policies won't cover students for being in a hospital environment as it's not something people do everyday!
 It's therefore necessary to purchase a policy that does cover this & we'll be able to arrange all the details for you.
 We even have our own bespoke policy available for purchase too that's been specially created for us together with the clever folks over at Axa.
 That was a fun few days....